e-koch/FilFinder/CHANGE.rst

 1.3 (unreleased)
 ----------------

+- Added preliminary functionality to return radial filament profiles for each position in the longest path skeleton.

 - [#19] - Generalize radial profile cutting.

 - [#17] - Allow longest path skeletons to be used for width fitting.
 Also fixed a fitting bug where bad guesses at the initial width led to terrible fits.
 Fixed a bug in the non-parametric width where the target width was not using e^-0.5 of the maximum.